- What does NIPSO do?

 - Will my complaint be investigated?

-An initial assessment of your complaint will be made to decide if the Ombudsman has the legal authority to investigate your complaint.
+An initial assessment of your complaint will be made to decide if we have the legal authority to investigate your complaint.
 We use the legislation to help us make this decision.
 If we cannot accept your complaint, we will inform you of our decision in writing within 2 weeks.

-If the Ombudsman has the legal authority to investigate your complaint, we will make an assessment of your complaint to decide if it should be investigated.
+If we have the legal authority to investigate your complaint, then we will make an assessment of your complaint to decide if it should be investigated.
 This assessment involves considering your complaint and the supporting evidence you have presented.
 We usually seek further information from the organisation you have complained about.
-We may also ask the organisation about any proposals it may have to settle the complaint, rather than the Ombudsman carrying out an investigation.
+We may also ask the organisation about any proposals it may have to settle the complaint, rather than us carrying out an investigation.

-When we have gathered sufficient information, we will assess your complaint and decide whether an investigation by the Ombudsman:
+When we have gathered sufficient information, we will assess your complaint and decide whether an investigation:

 - is appropriate and necessary